zcorpan/html-parser-book/manuscript/parser.md

 >
 > We will probably not stop reparsing comments (in quirks mode) or escaped text spans (at least for script and style), at least not until other browsers do so.
 Maybe we can limit reparsing of escaped text spans to quirks mode, but we don't particularly like parsing differences between modes.

-(We will come back to "escaped text spans" in the *Script states* section.)
+(We will come back to "escaped text spans" in the {% ref "parser", "Script states" %} section.)

 To counter the web compatibility problems, the string `--!>` was added as a way the parser can close a comment.
 Reparsing was not specified, but browsers continued to do that (until they rewrote their parsers).